-Top 11 Questions About Family Nurse Practitioner Qbanks & Board Exams
+Top 11 Questions About Family Nurse Practitioner Qbanks & Certification Exams

-Researching FNP board certification exam details and the best board review methods can be overwhelming—especially when you’re balancing patient care, your personal life, and now preparing for your NP certification.
-Rosh Review is dedicated to keeping things simple and straightforward for you throughout your career, so we’ve done the time-intensive searching to provide answers to your common questions.
-Hopefully this helps clarify what types of board review options exist, which one(s) are right for you, and what you need to know to prepare for the ANCC or AANP certification exam.
-Did we miss a question?
+Researching FNP certification exam details and the best exam review methods can be overwhelming—especially when you’re balancing patient care, your personal life, and now preparing for your NP certification.
+Rather than doing the time-intensive search yourself, you’ll find the answers to common questions here.
+This post will help clarify what types of exam review options exist, which one(s) are right for you, and what you need to know to prepare for the ANCC or AANP certification exam.
+Is there a question you’d like to see here?
 Let us know and we’ll get the answer for you.

 What is ANCC and AANP certification?

 There are two FNP certification options: the American Academy of Nurse Practitioners (AANP) and the American Nurses Credentialing Center (ANCC).
 If you pass the AANP exam, your credentials will be FNP-C, and if you pass the ANCC exam, your credentials will be FNP-BC.

 What is an FNP exam review Qbank?